AemonYwj/THU_Programming-2/README.md

 And in the face of ignorance and resistance,
 I wrote financial systems into existence！
 And when my prayers to God were met with indifference,
-I picked up a pen, I wrote my own deliverance！！！
+I picked up a pen, I wrote my own deliverance！

 ### DAY idk